BoTreeConsultingTeam/requests-trap/README.txt

   integration.
 During development, Fireshop can use Req App to see PayPal requests via a
   specific endpoint.

-  If Req App gives this URL to the PayPal service:
+  If a Req App user gives this URL to the PayPal service:

   ,----
   | http://requests-trap.com/fireshop